A mainstay of Toyota SUVs, the RAV4 has now hit its fifth generation. After 25 years, we get an all-new from the ground-up car.

 I didn’t really like the 2.5-litre RAV4 Adventure.
 It’s got some great points, and it’s beautifully put together, but the engine noise, lack of performance and jerkiness of the transmission put me right off.

-It is reasonable value, and Toyota have filled it with usable features.
+It is reasonable value, and Toyota has filled it with usable features.

 Previously to this generation car, I would have said, “but people will buy it anyway”.
 But now, they don’t have to; forget this model – unless you really want the Adventure pack – and go straight to the hybrid version.
 Smoother, quieter, quicker, and only a couple of grand more.
 It’s a no-brainer.